Laxer3a/CRound/README.md

 ## Axis 4 : Personal preferences.
 - 'auto' like feature will not exist.
 If typing is too long, define a shortcut using typedef.
 Everything explicit. ex : thisPackage::struct::internalStruct  ==> typedef thisPackage::struct::internalStruct iStruct and voila !
-- Add a 'nodefault' to 'default' possible switch cases : you garantee that the input you provide to the switch case is VALID for all cases (performance) and invalid values are dangerous.
+- Add a 'nodefault' to 'default' possible switch cases : you garantee that the input you provide to the switch case is VALID for all cases (performance) and invalid values are UB (undefined behavior).
 (You own the responsability in exchange of performance gain explicit in the language.
 No more 'unreachable' compiler special magic)
 - sizeof available at compile time for conditionnal macrolike setup.
 - No exceptions.
 - Memory allocation customization.
 Want the allocator to be replacable everywhere.
 Able to plug your own allocator in already existing libraries.